contiv-experimental/docs/source/2_volplugin.md

 4. Upload a global configuration.
 You can find an example one [here](https://github.com/contiv/volplugin/blob/master/systemtests/testdata/global1.json)

-5. Start volmaster in debug mode (as root):
+5. Start volmaster (as root):

 ```
 volmaster &
 ```

-**Note**: volmaster debug mode is very noisy and is not recommended.
-Therefore, avoid using it with background processes. volplugin currently connects to volmaster using port 9005, however in the future it is variable.
+**Note**: volmaster debug mode is very noisy and is not recommended for production use.
+Therefore, avoid using it with background processes. volplugin currently connects to volmaster using port 9005, however in the future it is variables.

 6. Start volsupervisor (as root):